primearwyn/Twine-kara-JSON/README.md

           "selection": "3"
         }
       ],
-      "cleanText": "You are standing on the bridge of the enterprise.
+      "text": "You are standing on the bridge of the enterprise.
 Worf is at tactical and Data is at Conn."
     },
     {
       "name": "Ready Room",
       "tags": "",
       "pid": "2",
-      "text": "You are standing in the Captain's ready room.
+      "original": "You are standing in the Captain's ready room.
 Captain Picard is here drinking a cup of Earl Grey Tea, hot.\n\n[[Go to the bridge->Bridge of the Enterprise]] \n[[Replicate some tea->Ready Room with Tea]]", "links": [
         {
           "original": "[[Go to the bridge->Bridge of the Enterprise]]",